Noehagel/vrptw-metaheuristics/README.md

 ## Lower bound

-To evaluate solution quality, the project also computes a lower bound on a relaxed version of the problem.
+To evaluate solution quality, the project also computes a lower bound on a relaxed version of the problem:
 - A **rental lower bound**, formulated as a fleet-cost covering problem.
 - A **fuel lower bound**, obtained from a degree-2 relaxation.

-These are solved with **HiGHS**.
+These relaxed problems are solved with **HiGHS**, allowing us to report a conservative optimality gap.

 ## Final results